ophub/upload-to-releases/README.md

 ## Notes

 - ✅ To upload files to a Release, you need to go to your repository's `Settings` > `Actions` > `General` > `Workflow permissions`, select `Read and write permissions`, and click the `Save` button.
 Alternatively, you can add the permissions configuration to your workflow file (.yml); the required [permissions](https://docs.github.com/en/actions/reference/workflows-and-actions/workflow-syntax#permissions) for uploading Release assets is `contents: write`.
-- ✳️ If the specified `tag` does not yet exist in the repository, GitHub will automatically create it pointing to the default branch at the time of the release creation.
-- ⚠️ Setting `remove_artifacts: true` deletes **all** existing assets before uploading; use with care.
-- ♻️ When `replaces_artifacts` is `true` and a file with the same name already exists, the remote SHA-256 is compared against the local file first.
-If they match, the upload is skipped (no re-upload needed).
-If they differ — or if the remote asset has no digest — the old asset is deleted and re-uploaded.
-- After all uploads complete, the action automatically verifies each file using the API-provided hash (`digest: sha256:<hex>`).
+- ♻️ After all uploads complete, the action automatically verifies each file using the API-provided hash (`digest: sha256:<hex>`).

 ## Upload progress and logging